 "Tell me baby, do you still recognize me?
 Well, it's been a year.
 It doesn't surprise me."

-Someone once told me to be careful who you give your power to.
-Those were wise words back then that resonate even more with me today.
+Someone once told me to be careful to whom you give your power.
+Those were wise words back then that still resonate even more with me today.

 Most things, and most people, have not earned the privilege of seeing your tears.
 It is far better to spend the holidays alone than with people who don't appreciate you, and it's much more productive to focus on things that you do have control over than those things that you don't.